ryanwong-uk/sky-cat-news/README.md

 ## TL;DR - Status

+> __To reviewers:__ Please use the main branch (or in certain case, fall back to tag `v1.0` for review purpose.
+I am still working on other UI tests under separate branches solely for personal interests.

 * Fully functional.
 Use `fakeDebug` or `fakeRelease` to have the App retrieve mock data locally.
 * 87 Unit tests for view models, repositories, models, and Ktor API services have been written.
 * 18 Unit tests for RoomDB DAOs, 2 Composable UI tests have been written.
 * News list screen: on the `FakeDebug` and `FakeRelease` builds, pull-to-refresh can trigger a simulated random server response.
 * Story detail screen: on the `FakeDebug` and `FakeRelease` builds, it shows the same layout with random images.
 * Basic dark mode supported.

 ## High-level architecture